-Available courses are listed on the ‘Leap into Learning’ online learning platform, which is also available via the intranet.
-You can browse the available options and identify any that are appropriate and relevant to your job and development, then click on the relevant link to take you into the details of the apprenticeship.
+The apprenticeships are listed on the ‘Leap into Learning’ online learning platform, which is available via the intranet.
+You can browse the available options and identify any appropriate and relevant to your job and development, then click on the relevant link to take you into the details of the apprenticeship.
 Each training opportunity will have its own eligibility criteria, which will have to be demonstrated before you can proceed.

-You'll then be required to complete the online application form with all the relevant details.
-All requests for training will be supported by your line manager completing a business case, which will then be considered by the Directorate Management Team (for applicants from schools there is a schools levy funding approval committee) to ensure there's a consistent approach across the council.
+You'll then be required to complete the application form with all of the relevant details.
+Your line manager will need to complete a business case, which will then be considered by the Directorate Management Team (for applicants from schools there is a schools levy funding approval committee) to ensure there's a consistent approach across the council.

 Can everyone access this training?